exerplayer/IPTVChecker/README.md

 # IPTVChecker
 ## A program for checking M3U playlists for non-working channels and removing them with the click of a button.
-Quality of identification 90%.
+##### Identification accuracy is 80–90%.
+It depends on the channel type.

 ### Requirements:
 ##### win 10 x64
 ##### vlc player